-Mr. Hanlin received his degree in journalism and minor in philosophy from Colorado State University in 2012 and his Juris Doctorate from the University of San Diego, School of Law in 2015, with a concentration in Intellectual Property.
-Mr. Hanlin is licensed to practice in Colorado and the U.S. District Court for the District of Colorado.
+Brian Hanlin grew up in Windsor, Colorado.
+He received his degree in journalism and minor in philosophy from Colorado State University in 2012 and his Juris Doctorate from the University of San Diego, School of Law in 2015, with a concentration in Intellectual Property.
+Mr. Hanlin has been licensed to practice in Colorado since 2016 and is licensed to appear before the U.S. District Court for the District of Colorado.

 Mr. Hanlin’s practice primarily focuses on consumer class actions.
 Joining the Frank Azar & Associates team in 2016, he has experience particularly in class and putative class actions involving wage and hour violations, unfair and deceptive business practices, and securities violations.

 Some of the most notable cases Mr. Hanlin has been a part of in his career include:

 * Jeffrey Wall v.
 HP, Inc., formerly known as Hewlett-Packard Company, and Hewlett Packard Enterprise Company, Superior Court of California, County of Orange, Case No. 30-2012-00537897 (involving allegations of untimely commission payments to thousands of sales employees – $25 million recovery);

 * Armando Herrera, et al. v.
 Wells Fargo Bank, N.A., et al., U.S. District Court for the Central District of California, Case No. 8:18-cv-00332-AG-MRW (involving allegations of breach of contract and violations of state consumer protection laws for the failure to refund consumers for GAP insurance);

 * In re Edward D. Jones & Co., L.P.
 Securities Litigation, U.S. District Court for the Eastern District of California, Case No. 18-cv-00714-JAM-AC (involving allegations of federal securities violations and breaches of fiduciary duty for reverse churning);